 Receive a Certificate in Personal Conservation Leadership

-Find out more about conservation efforts and challenges in Banff National Park
+Learn about conservation efforts and challenges in Banff National Park

-Foster your intercultural communication, team-building and leadership skills by working in groups
+Foster your intercultural communication, team building and leadership skills by working in groups

 Volunteer Activities